alvaroschipper/floriade-maas/README.md

 # FloriadeMaas

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## SSL Certificate

+If you want to use the Angular App on mobile, you need to have an SSL certificate.
+[Create](http://www.habilelabs.io/create-self-signed-ssl-certificate/) your own SSL certificates and put them in the ssl folder.

+## API Key

+Enter your own Google API key in the apikey.ts file.
+The Google API key can be retreived [here](http://console.developers.google.com/).

 ## Development server with SSL